Freeport-McMoRan Inc. research snapshot

 Base case

-More likely if copper prices remain supportive but not euphoric, EPS compounds in the low-double-digit range, Grasberg timing normalizes gradually, and the market values FCX near a low-20s earnings multiple.
+More likely if copper prices remain supportive but not euphoric, 2026 adjusted EPS tracks toward the $3.00 consensus, Grasberg timing normalizes gradually, unit net cash costs stay near the $1.90 guidance, and the market values FCX near a low-20s forward earnings multiple.

 Bearish case

-More likely if copper prices fall, Grasberg delays persist, energy or acid costs rise, by-product credits weaken, free cash flow remains thin after capex, and investors re-rate FCX toward a mid-teens commodity multiple.
+More likely if copper prices fall, Grasberg delays persist beyond current guidance, energy or acid costs rise, by-product credits weaken, free cash flow remains thin after capex, and investors re-rate FCX toward a mid-teens commodity multiple.

 FCX AI technical analysis